-Veneklasen Associates has a long history of innovation.
-For over 65 years we've been known for our willingness to embrace new thinking and commit to innovation within the acoustical testing industry.
-Innovation is embedded in our very identity.
-Veneklasen owes its 65 years of history in part to ceaseless innovation by its men and women and the teams on which they work.
+Veneklasen Associates has a long past of innovation.
+For over 70 years, we have been known for our willingness to embrace new thinking and commit to innovation within the acoustical testing industry.
+Veneklasen owes its successful history to ceaseless innovation by its men and women and the teams on which they work.

 Veneklasen researchers have had a long history working with the United States government.
 In 1958, during the height of the Cold War, we performed a number of communication studies that resulted in improved helmet designs for Air Force pilots.

-When the United States Airforce needed comprehensive acoustics and propulsion data from tests of a mechanical jet noise suppressor designed to meticulous requirements they turned to Veneklasen.
-Our work lead to significant noise reductions at minimum in-flight thrust losses.
+When the United States Air Force needed comprehensive acoustics and propulsion data, they turned to Veneklasen.
+After conducting tests of a mechanical jet noise suppressor designed to to strict requirements, our work led to significant noise reductions and minimum in-flight thrust losses.

 Veneklasen has been one of the leading developers of sound recording and reproduction instrumentation for the acoustical testing industry.
 In 1962, our WEAL division developed acoustic analog recording instrumentation that became a standard.
 Our innovative instrumentation could detect minute changes in atmospheric pressure and record them as a graphic representation of the sound waves recorded.
 WEAL quickly earned a reputation for developing the highest quality recordings on magnetic tape mediums.